ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/adapterref/iobroker.mihome/README.md
 title: ioBroker Mi Home Adapter
-hash: GmavLxm+klUaUCFI7o/yKJ8KJqOtoyN2RmgfJUQcojY=
+hash: WTtTH9oAY5k1YGKpdvBfJjyVwoMz83DTlTi2N0T3h24=
 ---
 ![logo](../../../de/adapterref/iobroker.mihome/media/mihome.png)

-# IoBroker Mi Home Adapter With the Mi Home Adapter, a Mi Control Hub (gateway) is integrated into an ioBroker system and thus enables various Xiaomi sensors, switches, etc. to communicate with ioBroker.
+# IoBroker Mi Home Adapter With the Mi Home Adapter, a Mi Control Hub (gateway) is integrated into an ioBroker system and thus enables communication between different Xiaomi sensors, switches, etc. with ioBroker.
-Via ioBroker, e.g. the lighting and the loudspeaker of the gateway can be controlled.
+For example, the lighting and the speaker of the gateway can be controlled via ioBroker.

 ## Requirements
-* Mi Home app on Android or iOS device and activated local network function
+* Mi Home App on Android or iOS device and unlocked local network function
 * Connected Mi Home Gateway
-* Operational ioBroker system
+* Ready to use ioBroker system

-### Installation of the Mi Home app and activation of the local network function
+### Installation of the Mi Home App and activation of the local network function
 #### Android
-* [Android App] (https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) on an Android device, download, install, open and
+* Download [Android App](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) on an Android device, install, open and

 agree to the terms and conditions.

-* Select *Mainland China* as the country
+* Select *Mainland China* as country
-*Create an account via * Login*
+* Create an account by clicking *Sign In*
-* After successfully logging in, add a device using the `` + '' button
+* Add a device after successful login via `+`
-* Under *Household Security* select the `MI Control Hub` and follow the instructions
+* Under *Household Security* select `MI Control Hub` and follow the instructions

-Follow
+follow

-* After successfully integrating the gateway, the 3 dots on the top right screen
+* After successfully integrating the gateway, the 3 dots on the top right of the screen

 and then press *About*

-* Type the text *Plug-in version* 10 times below
+* Type the text *Plug-in version* below 10 times
-* Now the developer mode is switched on and it should after a certain time
+* Now the developer mode is turned on and it should work after a period of time

-2 further menu items appear> If not, try again
+2 more menu items appear > If not, try again

 * Select the menu item `Wireless communication protocol`
-* Switch on the slide switch at the top, note the password and confirm with `OK`.
+* Turn on the slide switch at the top, write down the password and confirm with `OK`.

 > The password will be required later during the ioBroker installation.

-Now further devices can be taught in using the `+` sign.
+Further devices can now be taught in using the `+` character.

 #### IOS
-* [iOS App] (https://itunes.apple.com/de/app/mi-home-xiaomi-smarthome/id957323480?mt=8) on an iOS device, download, install, open and the
+* Download [iOS App](https://itunes.apple.com/de/app/mi-home-xiaomi-smarthome/id957323480?mt=8) on an iOS device, install, open and the

-I agree to the privacy policy
+agree to privacy policy

-* Select the country *Mainland* via Profile / Settings / Country Settings.
+* Select the country *Mainland* via profile/settings/country settings.
-*Create an account via * Login*
+* Create an account by clicking *Sign In*
-* After successfully logging in, add a device using the `` + '' button
+* Add a device after successful login via `+`
-* Under *Household Security* select the `MI Control Hub` and follow the instructions
+* Under *Household Security* select `MI Control Hub` and follow the instructions

-Follow
+follow

-* After successfully integrating the gateway, the 3 dots on the top right screen
+* After successfully integrating the gateway, the 3 dots on the top right of the screen

 press and press *About*

-* Tap repeatedly in the empty area below
+* Tap repeatedly in the empty lower area
-* Now the developer mode is switched on and it should after a certain time
+* Now the developer mode is on and it should work after a period of time

-Further menu items appear> If it does not work immediately, repeat the steps
+further menu items appear > If it does not work immediately, repeat the steps

 * Select the 4th menu item
-* Switch on the slide switch at the top, note the password and confirm with `OK`.
+* Turn on the slide switch at the top, write down the password and confirm with `OK`.

 > The password will be required later during the ioBroker installation.

-Now further devices can be taught in using the `+` sign.
+Further devices can now be taught in using the `+` character.

 ### Setting on the router
-The IP address of the gateway used by the gateway can be determined in the text after _localip_ under About / Hub info.
-In the router used, this IP should be permanently assigned to the gateway.
+The IP address of the gateway used by the gateway can be determined in the text under About/Hub info after _localip_.
+This IP should be permanently assigned to the gateway in the router used.
-If you no longer want to operate the taught-in devices via the app, the Internet access of the gateway can also be switched off after all devices have been taught-in in the router.
+If you no longer want to operate the paired devices via the app, the gateway's Internet access can also be switched off after all devices have been paired in the router.

-### Supported devices
+### Supported Devices
 The following list does not claim to be complete:

 - gateway - Xiaomi RGB Gateway
-- sensor_ht - Xiaomi Temperature / Humidity
+- sensor_ht - Xiaomi Temperature/Humidity
-- weather.v1 - Xiaomi Temperature / Humidity / Pressure
+- weather.v1 - Xiaomi Temperature/Humidity/Pressure
-- switch - Xiaomi Wireless Switch
+- switch - Xiaomi wireless switch
 - sensor_switch.aq2 - Xiaomi Aqara Wireless Switch Sensor
 - sensor_switch.aq3 - Xiaomi Aqara Wireless Switch Sensor
-- plug - Xiaomi Smart Plug
+- plug - Xiaomi smart plug
 - 86plug - Xiaomi Smart Wall Plug
 - 86sw2 - Xiaomi Wireless Dual Wall Switch
 - 86sw1 - Xiaomi Wireless Single Wall Switch